Why would you give someone the boot?

 Granted, they might deserve it.
 They might be bad workers, or rude, or need to be fired ASAP, but..
 Why a boot?
 Good boots are so incredibly hard to come by.
 Did the person who coined the phrase have an entire shoerack on hand, or something?

 Silliness aside, the fact remains that it really is very difficult to find a work boot that pays for itself in time.
 Most of the boots in this category are flimsily rubber soled, or hastily cobbled together, with a name brand slapped on top.
 In fact, because of aggressive advertising and open-ended ad campaigns, a lot of people end up assuming that hiking boots could pass off as work boots too- which could not be further from the truth.
 Hiking boots, while admittedly more durable than a regular set of boots, still do not even begin to approach the kind of longevity and durability a good pair of work boots has.
+Some of the most comfortable work boots are even more comfortable than most hiking boots out there surprisingly.

 This strength feature extends to the material of the boot, too.
 Good work boots need to be rigid.
 They are not made for long distance use, rather, for endurance and protection against working site accidents.
 The material should be tough, rigid, and unyielding, with just a little bit of flexibility in there, for added comfort.
 This also extends to the sole.
 Work boots will not give you traction anywhere on the level of a hiking boot, because they don’t have a lugsole.
 However, good work boots do have some added texture on the sole or the outsole, for providing a good grip.
 That suffices to provide grip even on wet or somewhat slippery surfaces.
 The main goal, though, is to have a work boot that can keep your feet safe from piercing or crushing injuries, as far as possible.